The historic downtown of Charleston SC

 Poogan’s Porch – the perfect place for an unforgettable Lowcountry dinner at a beautifully restored Victorian house.

 Hannibal’s Kitchen on Blake St. is another popular place for some good old chicken meal, crab rice, and lip-smacking seafood.
-Florence’s Lowcountry Kitchen is yet another place to sample some southern delights.
+Florence’s Lowcountry Kitchen is yet another place to sample some Southern delights.

 Getting to Charleston

-If you are flying, then get to Charleston International Airport which is less than 2 0 minutes away from the historic downtown.
+If you are flying, then get to Charleston International Airport, which is less than 20 minutes away from the historic downtown.
 Here’s a complete list of airlines that operate out of Charleston.

 If you are driving, then I-26 and US 17 are the highways you should be looking at.

-Getting around Charleston SC
+Getting around Charleston, SC

 The best thing about Charleston is that it is extremely walkable – one of the many reasons why I love this place.
-Walking through those charming historical lanes studded with historic homes, boutiques, and galleries is probably the best way to explore the essence of Charleston.

 If you are planning to get out of the historic center and spend some time at the beaches, you will need a car.
 Rent a car here.
 Or ride an Uber or Lyft.